Quote data from MyChoice.ca, November 2025

 Most Expensive Postal Codes in Banff

-At an average auto insurance rate of $1,474 per year, the town of Banff’s rates sit above the average car insurance rate for Alberta.
-Alberta’s average car insurance rate is $1,211/year, making Banff car insurance more expensive by around $260/year.
+At an average auto insurance rate of $1,250 per year, the town of Banff’s rates sit above the average car insurance rate for Alberta.
+Alberta’s average car insurance rate is $1,238/year, making Banff slighty more expensive to insure a car.

-The only zip code in Banff is T1L, which makes it the most expensive area for auto insurance by default.
+The only postal code in Banff is T1L, which makes it the most expensive area for auto insurance by default.
 Here’s a detailed look at auto insurance rates there:

 Car Insurance Cost in Banff by Age